 Choose Activities You Enjoy

-Exercise doesn't have to be a chore.
-Choose a form of physical activity that you enjoy.
-This could be anything from dancing to swimming, hiking, yoga, or simply walking your dog.
+Exercise doesn’t have to feel like a chore.
+Find a physical activity you enjoy doing.
+It could be dancing, swimming, hiking, yoga, or walking your dog.

 tick red svg